Lancaster County Pennsylvania assistance programs.

 Locations of clothing and distribution centers for household supplies - Low income families that are in a crisis, have children in school, or are working can be provided free clothes, school supplies, and similar goods.
 Other locations sell items at a low price.
 Find clothing closets in Lancaster County.

 Government and non-profit homeless prevention - Tenants and homeowners can seek help as part of welfare or they can contact a charity.
 There are resources for struggling families, with a focus on veterans and the disabled among others.
 When qualified, eviction or foreclosure help includes everything from counseling to direct financial aid.
-More information.
+Continue with homeless prevention in Lancaster County.

 Non-profit food banks